Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity: Preliminaries

 In the absence of any degraded-clean pairs for supervised learning of the restoration model, an unsupervised learning method using only unpaired noisy and clean data has been proposed in \cite{wang2022optimal} based on the OT formulation (\ref{eq_MongeOT}) as

+with $\beta=2$.
 Formulation (\ref{eq_ot}) is an OT problem seeks a restoration map $f$ from $Y$ to $X$.
-The constraint ${p_{\hat X}} = {p_X}$ enforces that the restoration $\{\hat X\}$ has the same distribution as natural clean images $\{X\}$.
-Under this constraint, the restoration would have good perception quality, i.e. looks like natural clean images, since each $\hat X$ lies in the manifold (set) of $X$ \cite{blau2018perception,yan2021perceptual,blau2019rethinking, yan2022perceptual}.
+The constraint ${p_{\hat X}} = {p_X}$ enforces that the restoration $\hat X$ has the same distribution as natural clean image $X$.
+Under this constraint, the restoration would have good perception quality, i.e. looks like natural clean images, since each $\hat X$ lies in the manifold (set) of natural clean image $X$ \cite{blau2018perception}.
 Meanwhile, the constraint ${p_{\hat X}} = {p_X}$ imposes an image prior stronger than any hand-crafted priors, such as sparsity, low-rankness, smoothness and dark-channel prior.
-These priors have been widely used in traditional image restoration methods.
 Any reasonable prior model for natural clean images would be fulfilled under the constraint ${p_{\hat X}} = {p_X}$.

-The objective in \eqref{eq_ot} imposes fidelity of the restoration $\hat X$ to $Y$, which ensures minimum distance transport and hence the restoration map can maximally preserve the information of $X$ contained in $Y$ \cite{wang2022optimal}.
-From the data process chain $X\rightarrow Y \rightarrow\hat{X}$, it follows that $I(\hat X;X) \leq I(Y;X)$.
-Hence, under the constraint on $\hat{X}$, maximally preserving the information of $X$ contained in $Y$ in the restoration can be fulfilled by maximizing the mutual information $I(\hat X;Y)$.

-In contrast, when without the fidelity term, formulation \eqref{eq_ot} can be implemented by standard GAN to generate $\hat X$ satisfies ${p_{\hat X}} = {p_X}$, e.g, by $\mathop {\min }\limits_f d({p_X},{p_{\hat X}})$.
-However, the map from $Y$ to $X$ is no longer an minimum distance transport and the restoration $\hat X$ may be excessively far from the clean source $X$.
-For instance, the generator $f$ can disregard the input $Y$ and randomly generate samples $\hat{X}$ from the distribution ${p_X}$ to satisfy ${{p_{\hat X}} = p_X}$ but with $\hat{X}$ be independent on $X$, i.e., $I(\hat{X};X)=0$.
-The conditional GAN \cite{cgan} does not suffer from this degeneration problem by discriminating between $(Y,X)$ and $(Y,\hat X)$, but requires paired degraded-clean data $(Y,X)$ for supervision.
-RoCGAN \cite{RoCGAN} also uses paired degraded-clean data.
-Although AmbientGAN does not require paired degraded-clean, it requires a pre-defined degradation model which can be easily sampled \cite{ambientgan}.
-Similarly, NR-GAN \cite{nrgan} does not suffer from such limitation, but requires either known noise distribution type or noise satisfying some invariant properties.

 In implementation, the OT based formulation \eqref{eq_ot} is relaxed into an unconstrained form as